Iraqi strikes on Saudi Arabia

-Between 18 January and 26 February 1991, Ba'athist Iraq launched 46 al-Husayn Scud missiles against Saudi Arabian and American military targets in Dhahran and the Saudi capital of Riyadh amidst the Gulf War.
+Between 18 January and 26 February 1991, Iraq launched 46 al-Husayn Scud missiles against Saudi Arabian and American military targets in Dhahran and the Saudi capital of Riyadh amidst the Gulf War.
 Attacks began hours after US General Norman Schwarzkopf emphasized large-scale efforts taken to comb the vast expanses of western Iraq for missile attacks aimed at Israel.

-Although the attacks were largely inaccurate, the missiles caused 28 of the 148 United States battle deaths during the Gulf War.
+Although the attacks were largely inaccurate, the missiles caused 28 of the 148 United States battle deaths during the Gulf War when one of them hit a US military barracks in Dharhan.
 Most of the Iraqi ballistic missiles fired at Saudi Arabia were aimed at military targets, leading to low civilian casualties.

 Background

 The threat posed by the Iranian Revolution in 1979 to the Arab states of the Persian Gulf forced Saudi Arabia to back Iraq during the Iran–Iraq War and cut its diplomatic ties with Iran.
 Saudi Arabia and Iraq saw each other as allies with a common goal of counterbalancing Iranian expansion and radical Shia Islamism.
 Unlike Iran, Iraq was not too aggressive in challenging the status quo of the Saudi Kingdom, causing Saudi Arabia to view Iraq as a buffer state against Iranian expansionism.
 Despite declaring neutrality in the Iran–Iraq War, Saudi Arabia supported Iraq diplomatically, politically and financially, offering loans of $25 billion.

 Following the Iraqi invasion of Kuwait in 1990, Saudi Arabia broke diplomatic ties with Iraq and allowed 700,000 US troops to enter the country.
 Saudi Arabia's air bases served as the main staging areas for US aerial airstrikes against Iraqi targets during the Gulf War.